 Kolkata West Bengal, India Travel Guide

-Waste management poses a significant challenge in Kolkata.
+Waste management constitutes a significant challenge in Kolkata.
 Minimize plastic waste with Reusable water bottles and shopping bags.
 Dispose of waste responsibly.
 Water resources face pressure; be mindful of hotel water usage.
 Consider brands like Patagonia for sustainable travel gear.

 Consider offsetting carbon emissions from flights and long-distance travel through reputable programs like Terrapass.
 Utilize public transport in Kolkata.
 Seek hotels or guesthouses promoting sustainable practices, like those found on Ecobnb, for energy efficiency and waste minimization.